A Guide to Airports in Washington State, USA

 The four airlines operating out of Bellingham are Alaska Airlines, San Juan Airlines, Allegiant, and Southwest Airlines.
 Free WIFI is available to all passengers, and there are a few food options and concessions where you can buy snacks, reading materials, and other in-flight essentials.

-🏨 Stay near Bellingham International Airport
+🏨 Places to stay close to Bellingham International Airport

 Tri-Cities Airport